Central Park (Burnaby): Facilities

-On the west side of the park there is an expansive picnic area.

-The Earl and Jennie Lohn Perennial Garden, located on the north-east side of the park, is popular location of botanical interest.
-The Variety Park playground is a popular destination for families.

 Ecology

-Central park's large wooded areas are temperate rainforest, a remnant of Vancouver's original forest ecosystem.
+Central Park's large wooded areas are temperate rainforest, a remnant of Vancouver's original forest ecosystem.
 The park was logged in the 1890s, and huge stumps can still be seen.
 Notches in these stumps mark them as harvested by springboard logging techniques.
 Seedlings can be seen growing from these stumps.
 As these stumps decay they provide habitat and nutrients for the young plants, while protecting them from the acidic conditions on the forest floor.

-The park has two man-made lakes and a stream.
-Many phytoplankton and zooplankton live in these lakes, including Daphnia and Cyclops species.
+The park has two man-made lakes and a stream, which are home to many phytoplankton and zooplankton species, including Daphnia and Cyclops species.

 Animal life

 A variety of birds live in the park, attracted by the habitat and berry-producing shrubs.
 These include downy woodpeckers, towhees, American robins, sparrows, finches and crows.
 The park is home to Douglas squirrels and northern coyotes.

 Both lakes provide habitat for Canada geese, mallards, and other waterfowl.
 The upper lake is home to crawfish and minnows.
 The lower lake has schools of brown bullhead, a fish in the catfish order, which can sometimes be viewed from the bridge by the golf shop.